 Although the chances are much lower than in conventional contact lenses, giant papillary conjunctivitis may at times develop with scleral lenses due to potential lens surface debris buildup.
 For those with allergies, it is ideal to use a peroxide cleaning solution as it provides in-depth disinfection.

-Make sure to regularly visit Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, & Dr. Catherine Tsang to have your cornea monitored in order to prevent GPC from worsening or recurring.Our practice serves patients from Issaquah, Seattle, Renton, and Redmond, Washington and surrounding communities.
+Make sure to regularly visit Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, & Dr. Catherine Tsang to have your cornea monitored in order to prevent GPC from worsening or recurring.Our practice serves patients from Issaquah, Seattle, Renton, and Redmond, Washington and surrounding communities.